nfrechette/nfrechette.github.io/_posts/2016-10-21-anim_compression_toc.md

 # ACL: An open source solution

 My answer to the lack of open source implementations of the above algorithms and topics has prompted me to start my own.
-See all the code and much more over on GitHub for the [Animation Compression Library](https://github.com/nfrechette/acl)!
+See all the code and much more over on GitHub for the [Animation Compression Library](https://github.com/nfrechette/acl) as well as its *Unreal Engine 4* [plugin](https://github.com/nfrechette/acl-ue4-plugin)!